 Find out more by visiting the RMA pioneer Userguest and request a free 30-day trial.

 USERGUEST is a travel tech company founded in Amsterdam in 2019 by Hicham Benyebdri, Assil Bernossi, and Ahmed Chami.
-The start-up strives to empower hotels by not being so dependent on OTAs, helping to close the gap between revenue managers and marketers.
-After identifying that most hotels seek to increase their unmediated revenue stream, the founders set out to develop a tool to help hotels boost revenue via their direct websites.
+The start-up strives to empower hotels to be less dependent on OTAs, helping to close the gap between revenue managers and marketers.
+After identifying that most hotels seek to increase their unmediated revenue stream, the founders set out to develop a tool that would boost direct bookings.
 They developed a SaaS solution that leverages data to maximize hotel website revenue and improve customer experience.

-A smart notifications tool.
-It uses smart algorithms to display customized notifications to each website user, prompting them at crucial points in the booking process to complete their reservation.
-The tool is compatible with all booking engines, which makes integration and implementation easy and seamless for hotels.
-Some features include smart pop-ups, social proof messages, and personalized notifications.
-All of these are automated, once set up the tool get's to work!
+Userguest is a smart notifications tool.
+It uses smart algorithms to display personalized notifications to each website user, prompting them at crucial points in the booking process to complete their reservation.
+The tool is compatible with all booking engines, which makes its integration and implementation easy and flawless for each hotel.
+Through RevMarketing Automation the tool automatically matches the hotel's needs and objectives to those of the visitor and their intentions.

 Head of Marketing